 Ensure that you are always providing challenging, professional-level tasks and responsibilities to your interns/trainees while also fully supporting them as they learn and have questions.
 Not only will interns/trainees get more out of the experience, but your company will benefit as well.

-Trainees at any program length and interns who do programs six months or longer or whose programs do not meet the Department of Labor’s test for unpaid internships must be paid at least minimum wage.
+Trainees at any program length and interns who do programs longer than six months or whose programs do not meet the Department of Labor’s test for unpaid internships must be paid at least minimum wage.
 Remember, living in the U.S. is expensive and even interns whose programs qualify as unpaid internships should be compensated in some way for their service.
 So if you do not have the resources for a full salary, consider offering a stipend, monthly or hourly wage, or help with transportation, housing, or meal benefits.

 As outlined in the InterExchange Host Agreement, compensation must meet any federal, state, and local laws applicable to the position.
 Participants must be paid at least the amount required for similar employees under federal, state, and local minimum wage laws.